ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 0. Open the images in FIJI and keep the channel whose cell outlines are better.
 If the nuclei appear it could be a problem
 1. The images suffer from photobleaching and, also, due to depth, the intensity of the fluorescence, decay with time.
 To solve this, you can use "Image" -> "Adjust" -> "Bleach correction".
 Select "Exponential fit".
 'OK'.
 2. Now you have to improve the brightness and contrast, you can do this by clicking in "Image" -> "Adjust" -> "Brightness/Contrast".
 You can either click on 'Auto' or change manually the parameters until you obtain a good result in which the cell lines are clear, but not too saturated.
 Then, press on 'Apply' and apply it to all the stack.
-3.Save the final images as an image sequence (file->save as-> image sequence).
+3. Save the final images as an image sequence (file->save as-> image sequence).

 ## Step 1: Basic lumen's pipeline